 If the veneer is damaged, it can usually be adjusted and repaired over time.
 You can also consider opting to have a new veneer fitted.
 A veneer can also be adjusted in minor ways once it has been fitted if it does not look or feel quite right.

 There are a variety of different alternatives to the typical veneer that you may wish to consider.
 For instance, you can think about fillings.
 Filling materials can be used that will match the natural color of the tooth.
 This will be useful if a tooth is able to support a filling.
 However, it is not particularly suitable when the corner of a tooth has been chipped or damaged.
+For patients who have an overbite or underbite, dental braces may be a better option.

 Alternatively, a crown may be necessary when there has been damage to a tooth that has been broken.
 A tooth may also need a crown if it has been weakened significantly by a root canal treatment or a large filling.